 If your foundation can’t handle steps 2-4, step 1 becomes your money pit – much like a boat.

-The Foundation-First Approach
+A Website Foundation-First Approach

 Smart businesses build their marketing from the foundation up: